hammerjs/hammer.js/README.md

 ### Drag
 ?
 [Check it out](http://eightmedia.github.com/hammer.js/drag.html)

-### Color traces (not finished yet)
+### Color traces
 We use hammer.js to generate beautiful traces with colorful balls.
 Balls!
-Upload multi-drag.html [Check it out](http://eightmedia.github.com/hammer.js/multi-drag.html)
+[Check it out](http://eightmedia.github.com/hammer.js/draw.html)

 ### Lightbox (not finished yet)
 We use hammer.js to close a lightbox by pinching it.